-This ability of an individual to give or deny consent, or to opt out from a transaction where their personal data is being used without consent, is crucial for the protection of the individual's personal data.
+This ability of an individual to give or deny consent, or to opt out from a transaction where their personal data is being used without consent, is crucial for the protection of the individual's personal data. used for the purpose defined in the law and for the use it was collected for.

-In the Data Protection Act, 2019 (DPA) consent is defined as, 'any manifestation of express, unequivocal, free, specific and informed indication of the data subjects wishes by a statement or by clear affirmative action signifying agreement to the processing of personal data relating to the data subjects'.
-Personal data can only be used for the purpose defined in the law and for the use it was collected for.
 Any use outside the definition of the law or additional use would require consent from the individual without which, it would attract a penalty.